Mission 17 · Stage 2

 Try it

-• Press the button repeatedly — numbers 1–6 should change.
+• Press the button again and again — the number should keep changing.

 Peek at code